Skip to main content

 That's why remote attachments exist: an easy way to add and store attachments in the cloud storage service.
 In this guide, we will discuss how to add and utilize remote attachments.
 Let's dive into the topic and learn how to utilize them with maximum efficiency.

-Why use remote attachments
+Why should you use remote attachments instead of local storage?

 From the application's perspective, nothing changes.
 Attachments are accessed exactly the same way as before.
 The only difference is that the binary data lives outside the database.
 Existing attachments can be moved to remote storage without schema changes or application rewrites.